Seyiul/joyfunlab-internship-2021h1/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug
-about: Create a report to help us improve
+about: a bug to fix
 title: "[BUG] "
 labels: bug
 assignees: ''